mauricerenck/komments/README.md

 - Disable comments after a certain number of days in relation to the publish date
 - Reply to comments
 - Verified badge for logged in users
+- E-Mail notifications for new comments (instant or via cronjob)